haechristine/hunterspecrates/README.md

 Currently, I'm the Marketing Analyst for Hunter Industries and I've created this website to double as a creative report and blog to document my journey completing this project.

-For the purpose of data security, the datasets and visualizations are not accurate numbers representative of the irrigation market.
+**For the purpose of data security, the datasets and visualizations are not accurate numbers representative of the irrigation market.
+I've utilized ChatGPT to generate artificial datasets.**